kyriacos/image2braille/README.md

 Super simple command line program that converts an image to braille and outputs it to the terminal or a file.

-Currently learning Go so i was trying to find something interesting to do.
-The code is pretty straight forward it was fun to code.
+Just started learning Go so i was trying to find something interesting to do.
+The code is pretty straight forward and it was fun to code.

 ## Compiling and running the program